Xeriscaping Exhibit. Image credit Rob Cardillo

 2015 Philly Flower Show - Celebrate the Movies

-My favorite Flower Show memories are from when I attended in 2015 with my fab friend, Cynthia, who received two corporate tickets from our employer AstraZeneca to attend the black tie preview party.
-We were able to get the best pictures of the exhibits as well as read everything because there weren’t any crowds!
+My favorite Flower Show memories are from 2015, when I attended with my fab friend Cynthia, who received two corporate tickets from our employer, AstraZeneca, to attend the black-tie preview party.
+We were able to get the best pictures of the exhibits and read everything because there weren’t any crowds!

-Attending the Flower Show isn’t not just an annual tradition but a learning experience for me, too, as its a great place to get new ideas for my home and garden.
+Attending the Flower Show isn’t just an annual tradition but a learning experience for me, too.
+It’s a great place to get new ideas for my home and garden.

-I’m already looking forward to the 2019 Philly Flower Show, when the theme will be Flower Power.
+I’m already looking forward to the 2019 Philly Flower Show, which will feature Flower Power.
 So mark your calendar for Saturday, March 2 -10, 2019.
-I bet we see a few tie-ins to 50th Anniversary of Woodstock — you know, peace signs and Peter Max art.
+I bet we see a few tie-ins to the 50th Anniversary of Woodstock—you know, peace signs and Peter Max art.
 Hopefully, the cost will remain $35.00.

 Thank you for reading.
 Have a fabulous and healthy week.